crazypill/aprs-monitor/README.md

 # aprs-monitor

 This iOS app allows you to connect to a local TNC via WiFi.
-Eventually this app will also be a good candidate for MacOS X for Apple Silicon (Big Sir+).
 I plan to extend support to the Kenwood TH-D74A via Bluetooth (once I get it--  the radio is backordered!
 I thought ham radio was dead?)

+It currently supports both iPad and iPhones.
+Eventually this app will also be a good candidate for MacOS X for Apple Silicon (Big Sir+) as it will run native on your Desktop!

 ## Overview